 Given the build up, I was anxious to try the food.
 When it finally arrived, it was so delicious!
 Great mix of sauces, potatoes, salad, meat, bread and falafel.
 Everything was super tasty.

 The waiter, named Bilal, even brought me a mint, lime and honey hot tea.

 In the end, I was grateful for the recommendation, and his trust in my return, that I couldn’t help but feel so happy.
 He then came back to ask me about the fragrance that I was wearing (so that he could get it for his wife).
 While I wrote it down on a piece of paper, I asked more information about the place.
 That’s when I explained what I do.
 He was truly happy that I had a great experience.
 He went on to tell me, “We treat all of our customers the same”…. basically, like good friends.
 Great philosophy!

 If you happen to be in Berlin take the m8 tram or the Sbahn and get off at Nordbahn.
-You won’t regret visiting this neighborhood, especially if you stop to eat at Yarod and experience their deliciousness and amazing service for yourself.
-Yarod is located at Torstr.
-195, 10115 Berlin.
+You won’t regret visiting this neighborhood, especially if you stop to eat at Yarok and experience their deliciousness and amazing service for yourself.
+Yarok is located at Torstrasse 195, 10115 Berlin.
 This was definitely one of those, “happy belly, happy heart” travel moments for me.
 And it can be for you too!